paganotoni/todox/Readme.md

 # TODOx

-TODOx is a simple todo list app built with Go and HTMX.
-It uses in memory storage and is meant to prove the concept of using HTMX with Go.
+TODOx is a todo list app built with Go, HTMX, Tailwind CSS and SQLite to store the data.
+The original goal of this app is to try HTMX and see how it can be used to build a simple app.

 ## Features